 What this means is that if the insurance company is not happy with the decisions of an arbitrator, they refuse to use that arbitrator in the future.
 We have even heard this from insurance companies.
 Additionally, we have selected numerous retired Supreme Court judges for arbitration only to be told the insurance company will not use them.

 Review of the Judge Larry Schachner Decision Shows Why We’re Done With Arbitration

 This arbitration was at National Arbitration and Mediation (NAM) using arbitrator Larry Schachner (formerly Justice Larry Schachner of The Bronx Supreme Court).

-Personal injury trial verdicts in the Bronx are typically higher than any other county in New York, so you wouldn’t expect a ridiculously low arbitration award from a Bronx Supreme Court judge.
+Personal injury trial verdicts in the Bronx are typically higher than in any other county in New York, so you wouldn’t expect a ridiculously low arbitration award from a Bronx Supreme Court judge.

 We were extremely prepared for the arbitration.
 The defense attorney was not well prepared.
-In fact, arbitrator Larry Schachner admonished the defense attorney when he objected to us introducing medical records because he had not reviewed them but we proved the medical records were sent to the defense.
+In fact, arbitrator Larry Schachner admonished the defense attorney when he objected to us introducing medical records because he had not reviewed them, but we proved the medical records were sent to the defense.

-After reading the arbitration decision, I was wondering if the arbitration award amount was a typo and if the arbitrator accidentally left a 0 off the number.
+After reading the arbitration decision, I wondered if the arbitration award amount was a typo and if the arbitrator accidentally left a 0 off the number.
 The arbitrator awarded $20,000 to the plaintiff.
 Unfortunately, NAM told me it wasn’t a typo.
 After legal fees and expenses including the cost of arbitration, the plaintiff will receive just over $10,000.